andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 ### Installing LM

-First to use LM we should install the compiler on our system.
+First, to use LM we should install the compiler on our system.
 To build and install LM we can move into the project directory and run `make install`.

 ```